 3) goods of the soul – knowledge, skill, love, friendship, aesthetic enjoyment, self-esteem, and honor.

 Aristotle calls good habits virtues or excellences.
 Virtues of the mind are intellectual virtues; while virtues exemplified by a regular disposition to choose correctly, are moral virtues.
 For Aristotle, moral virtue plays a special role in living well.
 The reason moral virtue—the habit of making the right choices—is so important is that our choices determine whether we live well.
 If we make too many bad choices we will live poorly.

 However, both knowledge of the good life and good habits may not be enough because living well is not completely within our control.
 Why?
 First, some real goods, like wealth or health, are not completely within our power to possess.
-And second, we did not create the initial conditions of our birth or environment; we cannot make fortune smile upon us.
-Thus moral virtue, while necessary, does not guarantee a good life; we need not only good habits, but good luck.
-But if we are knowledgeable, virtuous, and lucky we can have good, meaningful lives.
+And second, we didn’t create the initial conditions of our birth or the environment in which we were born.
+Thus moral virtue, while necessary, doesn’t guarantee a good life.
+We also need to be fortunate or lucky.
+If we are knowledgeable, virtuous, and fortunate we can have good, meaningful lives.

 Summary – The end, goal, purpose (or meaning) of human life is to live well.
 We do this by accumulating, over the course of our lives, all the real goods that correspond to our natural needs; and we increase our chances of having good lives by cultivating good habits.
-In addition we need good luck.
+In addition, we also need good luck.